bnfour/md-mods/readme.md

 Please note that the game servers only track top 2000 entries.
 If you score less, it won't be tracked and there's nothing this mod can do.

 # Installation
 These are [MelonLoader](https://melonwiki.xyz/) mods.
-In order to run these, you need to have it installed. **Only 0.5.7 version of MelonLoader is supported** (for now?), absolutely no idea about compatibility with newer versions.
+In order to run these, you need to have it installed. **Only 0.5.7 version of MelonLoader is supported**, absolutely no idea about compatibility with newer versions.
 Once you have MelonLoader installed, drop the DLLs of desired mods into mods folder.
 Remove to uninstall.

-Rather than downloading these, I suggest (reviewing the source and) building them yourself -- this way you'll be sure the mods behave as advertised.
-See "Building Instructions" section below.
+Rather than downloading these, I suggest (reviewing the source and) building them yourself -- this way you'll be sure the mods behave as described.
+See ["Building from source"](#building-from-source).
 Otherwise, please verify the downloads via checksums provided for every release.

+## Verification
+Every version to be released will be accompanied with SHA256 hashes of every DLL.
+MelonLoader do print these in console when loading mods, but I suggest to verify hashes before running any code.

 # Frequently Asked Questions
 (or, more accurately, "I thought you may want to know this")